miladseyedi/MiladSeyedi.github.io/_pages/about.md

 Throughout my academic journey, I have consistently sought to harmonize mathematical precision with the practical and theoretical dimensions of electronics, offering a unique perspective and valuable skills that can help any electronic research team.

-Also, as a bachelor's student, I have tried to grow my understanding of control theory like Robust Control and System Identification, which I've done my bachelor's thesis under the supervision of [Dr. Morteza Mousazadeh](https://scholar.google.com/citations?user=ScGLzGQAAAAJ&hl=en)
+Also, as a bachelor's student, I designed a platform for controlling electronic devices using image processing.
+My bachelor's thesis was conducted in this field under the supervision of [Dr. Morteza Mousazadeh](https://scholar.google.com/citations?user=ScGLzGQAAAAJ&hl=en)

 During my years of study, I actively participated in projects that highlighted the influence of academic research on the electronics industry.
 These projects focused on important areas such as high-speed measurement algorithms, de-embedding techniques, software development, and PCB design.